 This plant does best in full sun to partial shade.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil pH, but grows best in rich soils.
 It is somewhat tolerant of urban pollution.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
 This is a selected variety of a species not originally from North America.

 Firecracker Cuphea is a fine choice for the garden, but it is also a good selection for planting in outdoor pots and containers.
-It is often used as a 'filler' in the 'spiller-thriller-filler' container combination, providing the canvas against which the larger thriller plants stand out.
+It is often used as a 'filler' in the 'spiller-thriller-filler' container combination, providing a mass of flowers against which the larger thriller plants stand out.
 Note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.